damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 no longer worry about having to secure, update and maintain an underlying CMS for their websites.
 Static websites are fast, yet powerful and [seen as the next big thing in publishing to internet][smashing-link].

+GitLab 8.17 allows anyone to easily create and collaborate on a static website through [GitLab Pages][pages], now available in GitLab Community Edition.

 <!-- more -->

 ----

-Unfortunately, hardcoded static websites take a long time to setup and are hard to update for everyone but the invested web developer.
-GitLab 8.17 allows anyone to easily create and collaborate on a static website through GitLab Pages, now available in GitLab Community Edition.

 Besides Pages in CE, GitLab 8.17 improves Issue Boards, allows you to easily squash your commits before merging them, adds the option to have a dedicated